JonoCX/interaction-lib/README.md

 "<user_N>": []}
 ```

 The data snippet above is a single event, in a parsed format, recorded in an interactive experience.
 It is a dictionary of user and a list of events.
 If you're working with raw data extracted directly from an experience, then it will not be in the above format.
-As such, the library includes a utility method to convert raw data into a usable format:
+As such, the library includes a utility method to convert raw data (from an SQL dump) into a usable format:

 ```python
 from interlib.util import to_dict